 - Free Course: Don’t be afraid to give your knowledge away, this is what sets you as an industry expert and a thought leader.
 And besides that, you’ll host the course on your website, and that’s the point where you hold on to prospects enough to convince them to work with you and visit your WordPress site on daily basis.

-- Email Series: If you publish quality articles on your blog, you can grow and activate your email list by offering a weekly email series to subscribers with awesome content.
+- Email Series: If you publish quality articles on your blog, you can grow and activate your email list by offering a weekly email series to subscribers filled with excellent content.
 With this, they’ll return on your website every week, and with a daily series, even more frequently.

 Rethink Your Typography

 Communication means text.
 Text means typography.
 The entire look and feel of your website can depend on the fonts that you choose.
-It keeps the reader’s’ attention to your content.
-With a good font choice, readers will be able to focus on your core message that you want to deliver, instead of wasting their efforts on the reading mechanics.
+It keeps the reader’s attention to your content.
+With the right font choice, readers will be able to focus on your core message that you want to deliver, instead of wasting their efforts on the reading mechanics.